GoogleCloudPlatform/esp-v2/doc/apiproxy-on-cloudrun.md

 (minus the protocol identifier).

-## Build the service config to the ESP V2 docker image
+## Build the service config to the ESPv2 docker image

-You will need to build the service config into a new ESP V2 image and redeploy that new image to Cloud Run.
+You will need to build the service config into a new ESPv2 image and redeploy that new image to Cloud Run.
 We provide a bash script to automate this process.
 Ensure you have the gcloud SDK installed and download this [script](../docker/serverless/gcloud_build_image).